betteriot/betteriot-principles/README.md

     Assessment criteria: Include on product or packaging.
 Use our labelling system.

-### 18. If the vendor wants to change the length of the term of service, it MUST first ask permission from the customer.
+### 18. If the vendor wants to change the length of the term of service, it MUST first ask permission from the user.

-    Assessment criteria: Terms & conditions changes are communicated to customers and their permission is sought explicitly.
+    Assessment criteria: Terms & conditions changes are communicated to users and their permission is sought explicitly.

 ### 19. The vendor MUST inform the user about firmware upgrades.

-    Assessment criteria: An automated message should be generated or an alert to remind customers how to implement a change in firmware.
+    Assessment criteria: An automated message should be generated or an alert to remind users how to implement a change in firmware.

 ## Security